Dr. Leff’s Guide to Living a Longer and Healthier Life

 Know What You Need

 Everyone is different.
 Since I have a mostly plant-based diet, I generally don’t get enough B12, so I supplement.
-I’ve had electrolyte issues, so I take magnesium.
+I’ve had electrolyte issues, so I’m careful to add electrolytes when doing endurance exercise.
 You need to understand your individual health issues and make the appropriate adjustments.

 Use it or Lose it